maddsua/madbase64/README.md

 # madbase64
 ## A Lightning-fast singe-header base64 encoder/decoder written in C

----

-### It could be one of the fastest base64 enc/decoder implementation.
-Or it's the dumbest one.
-Need your feedback to tell!

----

 **The purpose:**

-Encoding/decoding large size binary data
+Encoding/decoding large sizes binary data.
+Yes, binary.
+I mean files, images and actually anything

 **Why?**

 Stackoverflow solutions are just garbage.
 No, really.
-Just look at that endless std::string pushbacks and countless temp buffers
+Just look at that endless std::string pushbacks and countless temp buffers.

+It could be one of the fastest base64 enc/decoder implementation.
+Or it's the dumbest one.
+Need your feedback to tell!

 **Pros**
 - Achieves speeds over 100 MB/s at a single thred of AMD Ryzen 3600